johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 Here we:

-- point to our apps navigation fallback to our `fallback` function (`/api/fallback`) - this will be called whenever a URL is not matched by a static file
+- Point to our apps navigation fallback to our `fallback` function (`/api/fallback`) - this will be called whenever a URL is not matched by a static file.
-- we declare an `apiRuntime` of Node.js 18 - this is the version of Node.js that our Azure Function is using
+- We declare an `apiRuntime` of Node.js 18 - this is the version of Node.js that our Azure Function is using.
-- whenever the `/404` route is hit in our app, we ensure the status code presented is 404.
+- Whenever the `/404` route is hit in our app, we ensure the status code presented is 404.
-- we remove the `route` redirects we had in place as these will now be handled by `/api/fallback` (this isn't shown in the above snippet)
+- We remove the `route` redirects we had in place as these will now be handled by `/api/fallback` (this isn't shown in the above snippet)

 ## Deploying our Azure Function